MuhammadVT/ECE5554_final_project/README.md

 Due to a limited dataset (14 images total, 2-3 per camera) our approach of evaluation is (1) select one image from each camera for testing purposes (2) use the remaining images to create distortion models for each camera (3) quantify the resulting error on the test images.
 This method will allow us to determine the efficacy of our distortion models.

 ### Evaluation of Regression Model
-Here we chose one of the three models to predict the error vectors and evaluation its performance by visualizing the exprected and predicted error distortion maps.
+Here we chose one of the three models to predict the error vectors and evaluation its performance by visualizing the expected and predicted error distortion maps.
 Please see the details in [this notebook](https://github.com/MuhammadVT/ECE5554_final_project/blob/master/regression_model_evaluation.ipynb)

 ### Evaluation of Surface Fitting